chaseungjoon/imposter/README.md

 ### 6) End Game

-- If the imposter is terminated, the imposter has a chance to guess the civillian secret word.
+- If the imposter is terminated, the imposter has a chance to guess the civilian secret word.
-- If the imposter guesses the civillian's word correctly, the imposter wins and recieves points.
+- If the imposter guesses the civilian word correctly, the imposter wins and recieves points.
-- If the imposter fails to guess the word, the civillians win.
+- If the imposter fails to guess the word, the civilians win and recieve points.

 - If the imposter is not terminated, the imposter wins and recieves the highest points.
-- The civillians who voted for the imposter recieves points.
+- The civilians who voted for the imposter recieves points.

 ### 7) Next Round